Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 The Executive Summary

-Founders at $80K–$110K quietly lose $18K–$66K every year serving negative-ROI mid-market clients; a 3-day Full-Cost Analysis Protocol shows exactly who to cut and how to replace them with higher-ROI clients in 30 days.
+Founders at $80K–$110K quietly lose $18K–$66K every year to negative-ROI mid-market clients; a 3-day Full-Cost Analysis Protocol shows exactly who to cut and how.

-Who this is for: Marketing consultants, agencies, and service founders at $80K–$110K/month with 18–30 clients, working 50–60 hours weekly, and feeling stuck serving “loyal” mid-market clients who drain time and profit.
+Who this is for: Marketing consultants, agencies, and service founders at $80K–$110K/month with 18–30 clients who feel trapped serving “loyal” mid-market clients that drain time and margin.

-The Mid-Market Client Problem: You’re keeping 3–8 mid-market clients who sit 60%+ below your average hourly rate, quietly burning 90+ hours a month and $18K–$66K annually in opportunity cost while blocking capacity for $8K–$10K clients.
+The mid-market client problem: You’re keeping 3–8 mid-market clients sitting 60%+ below your average hourly rate, burning 90+ hours a month and $18K–$66K annually in opportunity cost.

-Time to implement: Run a 30-day time audit, spend 3 days on full-cost analysis and cut targeting, build a pre-cut pipeline over 2–4 weeks, and complete cuts plus replacements within 30 days, locking in annual gains of $18K–$66K+ per founder.
+Time to implement: Run a 30-day time audit, spend 3 days on full-cost analysis and targeting, then use a 2–4 week pre-cut pipeline to complete cuts and replacements inside 30 days.

 Written by Nour Boustani for $80K–$110K/month founders and operators who want to add $10K/month profit and free 60–90 hours without gambling on new offers, more ads, or extra headcount.

-Most founders calculate client profitability incorrectly.
-They look at revenue per client and assume profit matches.
-That hides the real cost: time, coordination tax, opportunity cost, and emotional drain.
+She’s calculating client profitability on revenue alone and ignoring time, coordination tax, opportunity cost, and emotional drain.

 Here’s what that miscalculation costs.